-President: Molly Billstein Leber, PharmD, BCPS, FASHP is the Manager of Medication Policy and Formulary Management for the Yale New Haven System in New Haven, Connecticut.
+President: Molly Billstein Leber, PharmD, BCPS, FASHP is the Associate Director of Medication Policy and Formulary Management for the Yale New Haven System in New Haven, Connecticut.
 She received her PharmD degree from the University of Montana and completed a PGY1 Residency at Yale New Haven Hospital.
 Dr. Leber has also completed the ASHP Foundation’s Pharmacy Leadership Academy.
 Dr. Leber’s career focuses on formulary standardization, drug use policy, pharmacy informatics and promoting safe and efficient use of medications.

 Immediate Past President: Nicholas Tessier, PharmD, MBA, BCPS is the Director of Pharmacy for William W. Backus and Windham Hospital.
 He earned his Doctor of Pharmacy through the University of Rhode Island and then completed a general practice residency at the University of Nebraska Medical Center.
 He earned a Master of Business Administration program through the University of Connecticut and also completed the ASHP Pharmacy Leadership Institute training.
 His professional interests involve medication safety, leadership development, and maximizing clinical informatics.